 20. How did you spend Christmas?

-Every day, including the month-long period where I stopped pestering Roger about getting married, so that he would take care of his retirement accounts.
+(Also, I think it's pretty funny to read last year's answer to this question: Every day, including the month-long period where I stopped pestering Roger about getting married, so that he would take care of his retirement accounts.
 I was shocked at how quickly that worked.
-I'd still like to get married, though, if you're reading this, Roger.
+I'd still like to get married, though, if you're reading this, Roger.)

 23. What was your favorite TV program?

 Oh my god, The Crown.
 I watched a lot of television this year, especially once I moved to Vermont, and The Crown was the best thing I saw, 100%.
 I also still love Last Week Tonight and The Walking Dead.
 But for me, it's all about The Crown.